caoyuwei/GBST/README.md

     in the repository "./gbst_package".

 - Compile from source
-    The folder gbst_src contains the source code to compile the library file.
+    The folder gbst_src contains the source codes to compile the library file.
 To build it from source, we start from making a working directory:
     ```
     cd gbst_src
     mkdir build